BryanApellanes/okta-dotnet-identityengine/README.md

 This document is a work in progress.

 ## Problem
-The functionality of the current Okta Identity Engine SDK ****REQUIRES**** policy configuration that results in a finite set of known JSON response data structures in a predetermined but undocumented sequence.
+The functionality of the current Okta Identity Engine SDK for .NET ****REQUIRES**** policy configuration that results in a finite set of known JSON response data structures in a predetermined but undocumented sequence.
 If a feature or functionality is added or changed, or if policy configuration is modified, the resulting response structures **MAY** not be supported by the SDK resulting in unexpected [sample application](https://github.com/okta/okta-idx-dotnet/tree/master/samples/samples-aspnet/embedded-auth-with-sdk) behavior or unexpected [Idx Client](https://github.com/okta/okta-idx-dotnet/blob/master/src/Okta.Idx.Sdk/IdxClient.cs) behavior, including unhandled exceptions.

 ## Abstract
 This document describes **Okta Identity Engine** response structure and a strategy for rendering responses to accept input for the purpose of authentication.

 ## Introducation
 **Okta Identity Engine** hereinafter referred to as **OIE**, is an authentication API modeled as a [state machine](https://developer.mozilla.org/en-US/docs/Glossary/State_machine); this allows a consumer of the API to design a rendering loop that renders responses from **OIE** that is resilient to changes in [Sign-on policies](https://help.okta.com/en/prod/Content/Topics/Security/policies/policies-home.htm).
-See [Sdk Client](#sdk-client).
+Code in this repository is a reference implementation referred to as the Okta Dynamic Authentication Control herinafter referred to as **ODAC**.

 ## Terminology
 This document uses common industry terminology as well as **OIE** specific terminology unique to this document and related works.